Energy bills can be really expensive, especially during prolonged periods of cold weather when the only way to stay warm is to crank up the heating.

 - are on a pre-pay or pay as you go electric meter.
 You will need to speak to your electricity provider to find out how to activate your deduction.

-If you decide to switch electricity suppliers, then it’s important that you make sure your new provider belongs to the Warm Homes Discount Scheme – otherwise your bills may increase.
+If you claim under the Warm Homes Discount scheme and decide to switch electricity suppliers, then it’s important to make sure that your new provider belongs to the Warm Homes Discount Scheme – otherwise you may not be able to claim the discount any more.
+Most energy suppliers are signed up to the scheme, but not all, so it’s important to check.

 Insulation and heating schemes